nikhil5-b/VSD-5-DAYS-TCL-SCRIPTING-WORKSHOP/README.md

 Using VSDSYNTH tool box, create a shell command and pass .csv from UNIX shell to Tcl script(vsdsynth.tcl)

-Create a tcsh shell excutable file vsdsynth.tcl, create logo "VSD" and give it excute permission.
+Create a tcsh shell excutable file vsdsynth.tcl by using shebang, create logo "VSD" by using echo and give the tcl script executable permission by using chmod on the terminal.

 #!/bin/tcsh -f